 Deb is a fierce advocate for women’s and LGBTQ issues.
 She is on the board of The Friendship Center and volunteers many hours each year supporting causes she cares about.

 Kathryn was born and raised in Helena, MT.
 After graduating, she spent time in Washington and Oregon, but eventually moved back to her hometown, Helena.
-Kathryn discovered the Dancing Lotus Center shortly after returning to Helena, where she took her first Nia class.
+Kathryn discovered Nia shortly after returning to Helena in 2007.
 It was a breath of fresh air in the fitness world.
 Having grown up with dance, primarily classical ballet and jazz, she knew it was something that needed to be in her life on a regular basis and that she needed to share it with others.
 Kathryn completed her Nia white belt in 2010, and her OULA training in 2011.
 She has also completed her Nia Green Belt (October 2011) and Nia Blue Belt (April 2013).
-She teaches both Nia and OULA classes weekly.
 “I love to move!
 Dance is a total mind-body-spirit conditioning, which keeps us whole and in the present.”

 Sue Dostal is a new 200 hour RYT.
 She began her yoga practice 19 years ago to learn how to breathe, find peace, and enjoy the physical practice.
 Finally, teacher training called her heart and has exposed her to the many facets and benefits of yoga that she would love to share with you, through breath, meditation, philosophy, and asana.